shortishly/beam-docker-release-action/README.md

 - linux/amd64
 - linux/arm64

-Default will create a [multi-platform][docker-building-multiplatform] image for both `amd64` and `arm64`.
+The default will create a [multi-platform][docker-building-multi-platform] image for both `amd64` and `arm64`.